bassmanitram/strands-engine/A2A_SERVER.md

 ## Conclusion

 The A2A server wrapper provides a powerful way to create sophisticated multi-agent systems using strands-agent-factory.
 By exposing agents as conversational endpoints, you can build complex workflows that leverage the strengths of specialized agents while maintaining clean separation of concerns.

+The skills system enables intelligent agent discovery and routing, allowing you to build scalable multi-agent architectures where agents can find and collaborate with appropriate specialists automatically.

 For more information, see the main [README.md](README.md) and [docs/A2A_ARCHITECTURE.md](docs/A2A_ARCHITECTURE.md) for detailed architectural documentation.